What is Ranked Choice Voting?

 Real Choices, Stronger Voices

-RCV allows voters to rank the candidates they like most.
+RCV allows voters to rank the candidates they like in their order of preference.
 To determine the winner, ballots are counted according to voters’ highest-ranked eligible choices.
 Until someone has a majority, last-place candidates are eliminated one at a time, and ballots are recounted.

 Building a Stronger California Republic